 (Ham.
 Scene 1.
 Act 2.
 Lines 133-138)

 Melancholy and vengefulness continuously fed his frenzy.
-Not only hamlet alone seemed to experience this distress, but one of the other main characters, Ophelia, also experienced both the grieve of the deceased loved one and familial complications.
+Not only did Hamlet alone seem to experience this distress, but one of the other main characters, Ophelia, also experienced both the grief of the deceased loved one and familial complications.
 At the death of her father, she was immensely grieved.

 “I hope all will be well.
 We must be patient, but I cannot